boostercloud/booster/docs/chapters/04_features.md

 interface ReadModelRequestEnvelope<TReadModel> {
   currentUser?: UserEnvelope // The current authenticated user
   requestID: UUID // An ID assigned to this request key?: { // If present, contains the id and sequenceKey that identify a specific read model
     id: UUID
     sequenceKey?: SequenceKey
   }
-  className: string // The read model class name
+  typeName: string // The read model class name
   filters: ReadModelRequestProperties<TReadModel> // Filters set in the GraphQL query limit?: number // Query limit if set afterCursor?: unknown // For paginated requests, id to start reading from